WIS-MICC-CellObservatory/Crypts_SpatialOrganization/README.md

  - Click “Apply changes”

 ##  Usage Instructions
-Make sure Fiji Ilastik Plugin is installed in your Fiji (see dependencies below) Drag and Drop the Macro into Fiji
+Make sure Fiji Ilastik Plugin is installed in your Fiji (see dependencies above) Drag and Drop the Macro into Fiji
-Click "Run" , this will envoke a window asking you to set parameters:
+Click "Run" , this will open a window asking you to set parameters:
 - Set RunMode to "Segment"
 - Select if you want to process Single File or Whole folder
 - Use Browse to select the File_name to analyze (or File within the folder that you want to analyze)